This is part of a series on practical ways to obey the Torah, God’s love letter to us. You can start the series here.

 A very important aspect of Sabbath is making it “a day of sacred assembly.”
 In fact, we have found that meeting with other believers once a week is extremely important to feeling rested by the end of Sabbath.

 I realize that many of you don’t know any other people who rest on Sabbath, so you might not have anyone to assemble with.
 Others cannot find a fellowship with which they agree doctrinally.
-If this is your situation, you might want to read a series of blog posts I wrote a few years ago about the church.
+If this is your situation, you might want to watch a discussion my husband and I had about making community connections.

 However, the ideal situation is to assemble with others.